 The previous section detailed how to hook into Handle invalidation events to create automatic updating streams from Handles.
 It is common to scale this pattern up when building an interactive dashboard; the dashboard may have several charts on it, all of which are hooking into various layout streams that are auto-updating from invalidation events.

-suspendUntilCompleted.
+suspendUntilCompleted that can handle the suspense side-effects for you.
 This operator can be applied to an Observable that completes.
-It takes an Observable for a Global Handle as an input.
+It takes a session as an input.
 When the resulting Observable is subscribed to, it will pause the invalidation event streams in the session, and then execute the Observable stream.
 When the Observable completes, it will unpause the session and pass down any invalidation events that occured during the paused period.

 An example of this can be seen in the Batch Invalidations with Suspend example.